Let’s talk about some of the biggest reasons why your cat is obsessed with you as much as you’re obsessed with them.

-Cats might have the reputation of solitary creatures, but they need attention even if they don’t show it often.
+Cats might have the reputation of solitary creatures, but they need attention and friendship even if they don’t show it often.

 They’re showing you that you’ve been paying too much attention to other stuff, and you have forgotten that they exist.
 So, you should spend more quality time with your feline.

 When to See a Vet About Your Cat’s Obsessive Behavior

 Your cat might be obsessed with you for many reasons, and your vet should address some of them.
 We touched on this above already, but I just want to really drive the point home a bit more.

 If your cat is very suddenly showing strange behavior, including following you everywhere or acting obsessed with you, please see your vet.

 It’s always better to be safe than sorry.
 I’d rather overreact and call my vet for something silly than underreact and deal with tragedy.